 Through the enthusiasm and encouragement of George H Roberts the local district Superintendent of the Prudential Assurance Company ("the man from the Pru") a group of 9 professional men called an interest meeting at the Grand Hotel, Albert Street on Thursday 20th April 1922 where Rotarian Vivian Carter, Secretary of the British Association Rotary Clubs, spoke about the Rotary movement and a need to form a Club in Rugby.

 The meeting, to which 59 business and professional men were invited, was chaired by Lewis Loverock, a local Draper, and the 27 who attended unanimously decided to form a Club and set up an interim Council to run it.
-They later were to elected as their First President, Capt Philip H Wykeham, Managing Director of the local building firm, Foster & Dicksee
+They later were to elect as their First President, Capt Philip H Wykeham, Managing Director of the local building firm, Foster & Dicksee

 On Friday,9th June 1922, an inaugural lunch was held at the Grand Hotel when the speaker was Rtn William Hadley Secretary of the Northampton Club (formed in1921), who gave an address on "The First Duty of a Rotary Club" .
 21 members were present with 7 visitors.